onco-help/freefeed-server/doc/visibility-rules.md

 * If the comment-related resource is requested (currently it is a comment like), the middleware throws a 403 error.

+Also, the viewer can "unlock" the comment using the "unlock-banned" URL parameter (`GET /v2/comments/:commentId?unlock-banned`).
+This parameter removes the HIDDEN_AUTHOR_BANNED hide type from comment and allows the comment to be viewed (if it is not HIDDEN_VIEWER_BANNED).

 ### In code
 The action visibility rules calculates in the following places:
 * app/support/DbAdapter/visibility.js, bannedActionsSQLsFabric and